zkjargon/zkjargon.github.io/src/intro_to_zk/what_is_proving.md

 **More examples.**
 As an exercise, try to cast a Sudoku as a relation and identify the instance, witness and language.
 What about the relation $\mathcal{R}_f$, defined for some function $f$ as all pairs $(x, w)$ such that $x = f(w)$?
+What happens when we pick $f$ to be a polynomial or a hash function?

 ---